nodkz/webpack-plugin-graphql-schema-hot/README.md

 [![NPM version](https://img.shields.io/npm/v/webpack-plugin-graphql-schema-hot.svg)](https://www.npmjs.com/package/webpack-plugin-graphql-schema-hot)

-This is Webpack plugin which tracks changes in your GraphQL Schema (main js file and all dependencies) and generate `json` and `txt` files.
+This is Webpack plugin which tracks changes in your GraphQL Schema (main js file and only its dependencies) and generate `json` and `txt` files.

 ## Install